A PhD program typically takes four to seven years, but a variety of factors can impact that timeline.

 Even before you have a degree in hand, working toward a PhD gives you opportunities to hone valuable skills, including writing, research, and data analysis.
 Furthermore, completing a PhD program can demonstrate to potential employers that you have specialized knowledge and the fortitude to finish such an advanced degree.

-Beyond the time they take to complete, PhD programs can be expensive.
-The average cost of a PhD program in the United States is just under $100,000.
-At some schools, the cost of a PhD can even exceed $200,000 [6].
+Beyond the time they take to complete, PhD programs can be expensive, but the total cost varies widely depending on your institution, field of study, and length of degree.
+At some schools, the cost of a PhD can even exceed $200,000 [5].
 While many institutions offer funding support in the form of assistantships or scholarships, many PhD students still graduate with student loan debt.
-In 2023, the average student loan debt for PhD was $134,797 [7].
+In 2023, the average student loan debt for PhD was $84,540 [5].

 Another factor to consider is the loss of income you might incur while you're working toward your degree.
 Some graduate students accept teaching or research assistantships to help fund the cost of their program, but these may not pay as much as full-time positions.
 Working on your education may also mean pausing the professional experience you’d gain in the workforce—and potentially losing out on promotions and raises.
-However, it’s worth noting that graduate degree holders earn much more over the course of their lifetime than bachelor’s degree holders, according to the US Social Security Administration [8].
+However, it’s worth noting that graduate degree holders earn much more over the course of their lifetime than bachelor’s degree holders, according to the US Bureau of Labor Statistics [6].

 A PhD is a major accomplishment.
 As you think about your long-term goals and whether a PhD will help you achieve them, it's important to understand ways you can set yourself up for success.
-According to the University of Georgia, success in a PhD program often means [9]:
+According to the University of Georgia, the five dimensions of well-being for graduate students include [7]:

 These conditions underscore the importance of choosing the right program and school to fit your personal and professional goals.
 Take time to research the ways your potential institution offers financial support, mental health support, and career placement support, among other program features.

 An advanced degree can be a lucrative credential.
 You can earn your master’s in a number of in-demand fields from top universities on Coursera.
 Earn a degree in computer science, business, management, or public health, all while enjoying greater flexibility than an in-person degree program tends to offer.
+On Coursera, UC Boulder offers several online master’s degree options, including the Master of Science in Data Science, where you’ll be exposed to data science theories, methods, tools, and programming languages, and the Master of Science in Computer Science program, where you can start exploring foundational concepts through general courses before exploring a variety of interdisciplinary electives in electrical engineering, engineering management, and data science.
 Earning your master's can also help you discern whether a PhD makes sense for your larger objectives.

 Editorial Team